syncfusion-content/blazor-docs/blazor/tabs/responsive-modes.md

 ---
 layout: post
 title: Responsive Modes in Blazor Tabs Component | Syncfusion
-description: Learn about Responsive Modes in Blazor Tabs component of Syncfusion, and more details.
+description: Learn here all about Responsive Modes in Syncfusion Blazor Tabs component and more.
 platform: Blazor
 control: Tabs
 documentation: ug
 ---

-# Responsive Modes
+# Responsive Modes in Blazor Tabs Component

 The following section explains about rendering Tab when its width exceeds the viewable area or particularly in a given width.
 The available modes are as follows: